artefactual/atom-docs/user-manual/getting-started/getting-started.rst

 When you log out of AtoM you will also be logged out of the CAS domain.

 AtoM also has an :ref:`LDAP <ldap-enabling>` module that can change how authentication is handled.

+Additionally, AtoM also supports :ref:`OIDC authentication <oidc-enabling>` instead of local authentication.

-For more information on both CAS and LDAP authentication configuration, see:
+For more information on CAS, LDAP and OIDC authentication configuration, see:

 * :ref:`customization-authentication`